 Southbend International Airport

-Bus Services At The Milwaukee Intermodal Station
+Bus services at the Milwaukee Intermodal Station

 All buses load outside the West end doors.
 The city bus stop is close to the station with access to the Blue Line, 12, 31, 34, 57, and 80.